Blog

 D7 holders may apply for Permanent Residency or Citizenship after 5 years of legal residence.
 Citizenship requires reaching A2-level Portuguese proficiency and clean criminal records.

-Healthcare & Social Rights
+Healthcare and Social Rights

 Private insurance with €30,000 coverage is mandatory for the initial phase.
 Once residency is granted, holders can register for the National Health Service (SNS) and access public education.